 - Entry requirements:

-- A bachelor degree with a 2:1 (hons) Full entry requirements.
+- A bachelor degree with a 2:1 (hons) in any subject.
+Full entry requirements.

 - Language requirements: